 Hometown: Cazenovia, NY

-What are you thankful for this year?: my husband Joe, my family, friends and my dog, Murphy
+What are you thankful for this year?: New bridges

-Now playing on your iPod: Phish – pretty much always
+Playing on your iPod right now?: Phish – pretty much always

 Favorite quote: “The mountains are calling and I must go.” –John Muir

 What are you thankful for this year?: My family’s health and happiness, and returning to work in the most beautiful kitchen